rajatroel/bot-files/README.md

 - [ ] I have read the known limitations.
 - [ ] I know how to contact technical support.

-> [!WARNING]
-> If the customer cannot confirm one of these points, instruct them to contact support **BEFORE** purchasing.

 ## 21. Future Dedicated App

 - A standalone application is planned/developed separately from the current MacroDroid version.
 - The goal is to reduce manual configuration, improve screen/DPI adaptability and provide broader language support.

-> [!IMPORTANT]
-> Do not describe planned features as currently available.
-Customers purchasing the current version should make their decision based on the **CURRENT** compatibility and features documented above.